 Specifies the name of the executable program that created the given core file.
+When used in a remote dialogue, this file must reside on the target system.

 If program-name is a relative pathname, it is interpreted relative to Night-View's current working directory.